 Skip to main content

-Lane is a product partner for the agentic era — built for teams who know that the hard part of product management is no longer how to build, but what to build next.
+Lane is a product partner for the agentic era — built for teams who know the hard part of product management is no longer how to build, but what to build next.
 Building software just got 10x faster.
 Coding agents like Cursor, Cursor Cloud, and Lovable can ship a feature in the time it used to take to write the PRD.
-But deciding what to build is still stuck in 2020 — PMs in spreadsheets, feedback scattered across twelve tools, and prioritization happening in someone’s head on the way to a roadmap meeting.
+But deciding what to build is still stuck in 2020 — PMs in spreadsheets, feedback scattered across a dozen tools, and prioritization happening in someone’s head on the way to a roadmap meeting.
 Lane closes that gap.
-An Agent that thinks with you, Plans your coding agents can build from, and Signals that tell you what to do next — all grounded in real customer data, in one connected system.
+It turns scattered feedback into a ranked list of what customers actually want, helps you shape the plans your coding agents build from, and closes the loop with customers when the work ships — all grounded in real customer data, in one connected system.

 A day in Lane

 Most teams settle into a rhythm.
-New Feedback flows in from Slack, Intercom, and email automatically — the Agent extracts Insights and groups them into Signals in the background.
-Once a week you scan Signals to see what’s emerging, ranked by revenue and recency.
-When one matters, you open the Agent and think it through.
-The conversation becomes a Plan, grounded in real Features and Customers.
-You hand the Plan to Cursor or push it through Linear, and ship the work.
-The Customers who asked for it hear back when it lands.
+New feedback flows in from Slack, Intercom, and email automatically — Lane extracts the insights and groups them into Signals in the background.
+Once a week you scan Signals to see what’s emerging, ranked by revenue and demand.
+When one matters, you turn it into a Plan, grounded in the real customers and feedback behind it.
+You hand the Plan to Cursor or push it into Linear, and ship the work.
+The customers who asked for it hear back when it lands.

 Start here